'Star Spangled Scandal': How An 1859 Sensationalized Crime Set A Modern Day Precedent

 A Star Spangled Scandal leaves you with larger questions and observations about more than America's long-running obsession with crime.
 It's clear that the justice system tilts more in favor of those with a high social standing and the means to hire the best lawyers.
 And public opinion clearly held a major sway in this case, with most seeming sympathetic toward Sickles as ridding them of a man who could have preyed upon their own wives one day.
 In fact, Key (though deceased) was himself put up on trial in a way, cast as a handsome playboy whose nefarious wiles simply led Mrs. Sickles astray.
 Key, who was a widower, allegedly often bragged "I only need thirty-six hours with any woman to make her do what I please."

 It also shows how women back then (and even sometimes now) are seen as something to be owned or possessed.
-Sickles outrage over Teresa's tryst with Key seems to be driven more by the humiliation that her infidelity caused him — and the fact that he seemed to be the last person in the small Washington D.C. social circles to find out — than it does for any deep affection for her or a desire to keep his family intact.
+Sickles' outrage over Teresa's tryst with Key seems to be driven more by the humiliation that her infidelity caused him — and the fact that he seemed to be the last person in the small Washington D.C. social circles to find out — than it does for any deep affection for her or a desire to keep his family intact.
 He's distraught for sure, but it's never fully clear where that emotion is coming from.

 In fact, Sickles forced his wife to write out the sordid details of her year-long affair with Key once he presented her with the proof he'd found out, and had witnesses sign her confession, writing that "I did what is usual for a wicked woman to do," and demanded her wedding ring returned.